clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Overview
 ********

 The Database Reference Stack is integrated, highly-performant, open source, and optimized for 2nd generation Intel® Xeon® Scalable Processors and Intel® Optane™ DC Persistent Memory.
 This open source community release is part of an effort to ensure developers have easy access to the features and functionality of Intel Platforms.

 Stack Features
 ==============

-Current supported  database applications are Cassandra* and Redis* which have been enabled for `Intel Optane DC PMM`_.
+Current supported  database applications are Cassandra* and Redis*, which have been enabled for `Intel Optane DC PMM`_.

 DBRS with Cassandra can be deployed as a standalone container or inside a Kubernetes* cluster.

 The Redis stack application is enabled for a multinode Kubernetes environment, using AEP persistent memory DIMM in fsdax mode for storage.

 Hardware Requirements
 *********************

 * Intel Xeon Scalable Platform with Intel C620 chipset series
 * 2nd Gen Intel Xeon Scalable processor CPU (Intel Optane DC PMM-enabled stepping) Provides cache & memory control.
-Intel Optane DC persistent memory works only on systems powered by 2nd Generation Intel Xeon Platinum or Gold processors.
+Intel Optane DC persistent memory works only on systems powered by 2nd Generation Intel® Xeon® Platinum or Gold processors.
 * BIOS with Reference Code
 * Intel Optane DC persistent memory

 Hardware configuration used in stacks development
 =================================================

-* Intel Server System R2208WFTZSR
+* Intel® Server System R2208WFTZSR
 * BIOS with Reference Code
   * BIOS ID: SE5C620.86B.0D.01.0438.032620191658
   * BMC Firmware: 1.94.6b42b91d